bovwes/nsmc-sentiment-analysis/README.md

 # NSMC Sentiment Analysis

-This is a script to perform finetuning and inference on pre-trained Korean language models using the NSMC dataset.
+This is a script to perform fine-tuning and inference on pre-trained Korean language models using the NSMC dataset.

 ## Data